Similar but not always interchangeable verbs

 Suddenly, the blind man could see again.

-"See" can refer to the very basic act of using the eyes or to become aware of something through the use of vision.
+(1) "See" can refer to the very basic act of using the eyes or to become aware of something through the use of vision.
 In these cases, you could replace "see" with "notice."
 (2) "See" can be abstract for becoming aware of a situation psychologically:

 I didn't see your message until now.